-The traveling exhibition will launch in the beginning of 2021.
+The traveling exhibition will launch in January 2022.
 It will feature 14 exhibits revolving around the three pillars: scientific concepts of AI, AI in creative and artistic endeavours and societal consequences of AI.

 Its 14 exhibits are:

 The MAINS (Mathematics Informatics Station) is a project of the Heidelberg Laureate Forum Foundation.
 Throughout the year, a range of activities for people of all ages is hosted here: interactive and photo exhibitions, film screenings, Science Notes, lectures and much more.
 The MAINS also offers free guided tours of the exhibitions for visitors and school groups.

 The MAINS is located in close proximity, a 5-minute walk, to the Heidelberg main station.

 As Thuringia’s largest higher education institution the Friedrich Schiller University makes Jena a beacon of international brilliance in the sciences.
 It counts approx. 18.000 enrolled students, ten faculties and is home to various interdisciplinary research centers.
 The exhibition will be accompanied by a diverse side program organized in collaboration with local partners.

 The exhibition venue is only a 10-minute walk away from the RE station Jena West (directions Erfurt and Gera) as well as from the station Jena Paradies (directions Berlin and Munich).